franciscogouveia/hapi-rbac/README.md

         /* Retrieve your policies from a database */ const query = {
-          resource: request.route.path // Use the path as a resource identifier };
+          resource: { // Use the path and method as a resource identifier
+            path: request.route.path,
+            method: request.route.method
+          }
+        };

         db.collection('policies').findOne(query, function(err, policy) {